iyobo/amala/README.md

     }
 }

-// Class validator, internally using class-validator library.
+// Validator class, internally using class-validator library.
 // Make sure to use the validator decorators exported directly from 'koa-ts-controllers'
 // See the class-validator module docs for details. class FooCreateInput {